laiba-javaid/little-lemon-Pressables/README.md

 # little-lemon-Pressables

-This repo will cover Pressable, Images, and hook components.
+This repo will cover Pressable, Image, and hook components.